for Museums, Education and Arts facilities

 In today’s busy world, black tie or other festive dress can be a entertaining as a set of clothing from the past.
 Classic vests, bowtie, flirty skirts or designer dresses – most modern theme requests can easily be accommodated, showing off this classic portrait form to delighted visitors and guests.

 Lauren's favorite events to participate are living history facilities, "villages", and/or interactive history events, whereby the visitors can experience this traditional portraiture style - and feel like they have "been back in history" themselves.

 While there are only a handful of traditional freehand silhouette artists in the United States and Canada, is is rare to find a silhouette artist who interprets history to the visitor at the same time, bringing the visitor closer with the heritage.

 All educational or museum facilities can create a public program with Silhouettes By Hand.
-Lauren can set up her tent at your outdoor program, set up in your tent, or occupy a room in your historic house.
 She is also available for specialty presentations for schools, museums and historical societies.
 Some example facilities are listed at the bottom of the Booking page.

 Send your event details to receive your proposal:

 Send your proposal request with event details to Lauren via the Silhouettes By Hand email or via the Contact page.
 She will reply with queries that will help craft your custom proposal specifically for your event, facility, and your needs.

 - The guest receives a personal, interactive interpretative experience, focusing on that specific time period.